ppy/osu-wiki/wiki/People/Beatmap_Nominators/Becoming_a_Beatmap_Nominator/en.md

 ## Notes

-[^good-terms]: After 1 year has passed since a Beatmap Nominator's good term resignation, it will treated as standard terms.
+[^good-terms]: A Beatmap Nominator who resigned on good terms will be treated with standard terms after 1 year.
-[^activity-terms]: Applicant will have to provide 3 mods in their applications, instead of at least 2.
+[^activity-terms]: Applicants will have to provide 3 mods in applications, instead of at least 2.